 - 8. Over (now under GoDaddy) – the secret on how to create content for Instagram that are beautiful posts with images and texts

 - Conclusion – This is How to Create Content for Instagram

 Yeah, I know, Photoshop is a bit old school for the young generations of social media marketers.
 Still, when it comes to design and photo manipulation, Adobe’s professional software is still the best in the industry.
 You need experience and trained skills in order to master this tool professionally but in time, anything is possible.

 On the other hand, you don’t even need to be a Photoshop master in order to be able to create great visual with it.
 And, since there are still many companies who are paying a subscription to Adobe, it’s good to know how to handle it for day-to-day tasks.
 It’s a good chance that you will have access to Photoshop if you work at a marketing agency.
 Or, that you will be asked to work with it from time to time.

-2. Bannersnack – built-in presets for social media banner designs
+2. Bannersnack (Creatopy now) – built-in presets for social media banner designs

 When you think about professionally designed banner ads, you think Bannersnack.
 It’s a great online tool for designing Instagram sponsored ads and Instagram Stories ads with a huge database of templates and stock images you can choose from.
 It allows you to design a banner from scratch or, get inspired by their collection of templates and work in a really professional and easy to learn environment.